 Your British hosts provide breakfast every day and three dinners each week.
-You will receive a monthly cash stipend towards your other meals from Nick.
+Your other meals are covered by cash allowance provided by Hollins Abroad-London and distributed by Nick.
+For the summer program, you will be provided a £384 meal stipend.
 You and your hosts will agree on the days and times of your dinners with them based on your schedule.
 Most hosts are happy for you to use the fridge to store snacks, drinks, etc. but please don't take anything from the fridge that is not yours.